Miguel A. García Méndez: Political career

 As head of the Republican Statehood Party, García Méndez boycotted the 1967 status referendum, saying he objected because the results would be non-binding.
-His position caused a serious division and numerous party members left to go found the New Progressive Party, among them his wife's brother-in-law Luis A. Ferré.
+His position caused a serious division, and numerous party members left to found the New Progressive Party, among them his wife's brother-in-law Luis A. Ferré.
 This led to the party's dissolution after the 1968 elections when it did not poll the number of votes necessary to retain party registration.

 García Méndez was known as "El Pitirre" because of his skills in political debates and ability to mesmerize crowds while speaking in public.

 Businessman

 The following are García Méndez's business endeavors in chronological order:

 1920–1932: Director and secretary for the board of directors of "Banco Caja de Economias y Prestamos de San German".

 1937–1940: Member of "Junta de Sindicos" of the University of Puerto Rico.

 1940: Presided "Asociacion de Productores de Azucar de Puerto Rico".

 Founding Partner of the Banker's Club, Puerto Rico.

 García Méndez founded the Western Federal Savings and Loan Association of Puerto Rico (now Westernbank) on March 1, 1958.
 His grandson Frank C. Stipes was the last president of its board of directors.

 The W Holding Company was a financial holding corporation located in Mayagüez, Puerto Rico.
 On April 30, 2010, Westernbank, its wholly owned bank subsidiary, failed and its deposits and assets were seized by the Federal Deposit Insurance Corporation and subsequently sold to Banco Popular de Puerto Rico.

 In the 1960s he co-founded with Efrain Kier a construction company called Atlantic Quality Construction; later on Leon Rubin joined them.
 The same constructed the Beach Tower and Park Plaza in Isla Verde, the Ashford Imperial in Condado among others.

 In the 1970s he bought the newspaper El Imparcial. but its headquarters was destroyed in a fire (whose cause has remained unknown) and closed down.